Games & Quizzes

 /rəˈvyo͞o/

 formal assessment of something with intention of instituting change if necessary.
 Opinions, as in a paper, about movies, books, or plays.
-To study again to remind yourself about something.
+To carefully look at the quality of something.

 /ˈsəmˌTHiNG/